 The Athletics Program - Ohlone College Renegades Athletics

 Athletics is an academic program that produces significant student learning outcomes that relate directly to success in life.
-The Athletics Program aims to support student success in accomplishing these learning outcomes as well as monitoring and reaching a variety of academic achievement goals including GPA, course and program completion, and transfer.
-The student learning outcomes related to Athletics include the following:
+The Athletics program aims to support student success in accomplishing these learning outcomes as well as monitoring and reaching a variety of academic achievement goals including grade point average, course and program completion, and transfer.
+The student learning outcomes related to athletics include the following:

 - Value the importance of and develop a regular regimen of physical activity and/or exercise.